Internet of Things: how to use smart devices safely

 • Always change the default username and password.
 Apply the rules of a good password policy to your IoT devices as well.
 Is 2-factor verification (2FA) possible?
 If so, turn that on.

 • Buy IoT devices only from trusted IoT vendors.
 These are often companies that have been around longer and have good reviews.
-Minimum security requirements for IoT devices (in Dutch) are expected to apply from mid-2024.
-Products that do not meet these will then be banned from the entire EU market.
+From 1 August 2025, rules will apply to the digital security of IoT devices.
+In the EU, unsafe products will then be banned from the market.

 • Ask the supplier how the IoT device handles your data.
 Be critical.
 Only buy a device whose supplier clearly states what data it collects and stores.
 If the device also sends the data, check to whom.
 And whether it does so via a secure connection.